 The Lack of Good Role Models

-Maybe I'm just really out of the loop with this one, but with the exception of Lady Gaga, I'm hard pressed to think of anyone who's a good role model for kids, teens and young adults these days.
+Maybe I'm just really out of the loop with this one, but I'm hard pressed to think of anyone who's a good role model for kids, teens and young adults these days.
+Certainly not Miley Cyrus.
 Maybe Will.i.am with his charity work?
 Maybe there's an athlete I don't know about?
 Today's fixation on being famous for the sake of being famous has catapulted people into the spotlight who don't deserve it and infested the networks with crappy reality shows.
 The Kardashians and Snooki should not be role models.

 Sexed Up Society

 I personally don't know if there's more pressure among teens to have sex today then during the 80s, but what I know is this: today's pop culture seems to be saturated with tons more sexual imagery then ever before.
-Yes, we had George Michael singing that he wanted our sex, and Cyndi Lauper singing about masturbation (She Bop) but at least they kept their clothes on where today, dressing slutty on stage in the norm (and yes, I realize Lady Gaga is guilty of this as well.)
+Yes, we had George Michael singing that he wanted our sex, and Cyndi Lauper singing about masturbation (She Bop) but at least they kept their clothes on where today, dressing slutty on stage in the norm.
 There was an emphasis on safe sex during the 80s because of the AIDS crisis; I can remember Madonna and other celebs in public service announcements urging people to be safe and use condoms.
 I don't remember the last time I heard about the same message being aimed at today's teens, even though it's been reported that oral and anal sex are among the rise in teens, despite the fact that it's not 100% safe.
 Teens are also dealing with "sexting" and sending racy photos of themselves via their phones.

 Well, I hope I didn't come across as too crotchety with this post, but I'm grateful just the same to have been a teen of the 80s, when it seemed the most of us had to worry about was having enough Aqua Net to keep our hairstyle up all day.
 Such simpler times, indeed.